Telestrations: Gameplay

 The player with the most points after three rounds wins the game.

 Reception

-Gaming website BoardGameGeek named Telestrations "Best Party Game" of 2010.
+Gaming website BoardGameGeek named Telestrations the "Best Party Game" of 2010.

-Video game version
+Variations

+Since the game's initial success, an adult version called "Telestrations: After Dark," a party edition supporting up to 12 players, and an 80s and 90s themed expansion have been released.

-A video game version of Telestrations has been announced for release exclusively for the Intellivision Amico.
+A video game version of Telestrations has been announced with a release exclusively for Intellivision Amico.